 Review summary: Canon XC10 vs Sony A6500

 So what is the bottom line?
 Is the Canon XC10 better than the Sony A6500 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon XC10:

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - More detailed LCD: Has a higher resolution rear screen (1030k vs 922k dots).

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.